Tinkerforge/doc/en/source/Hardware/Bricklets/Line.rst

 Description
 -----------

 The Line Bricklet is equipped with a reflective optical sensor.
-The sensor consists of an infrared emitter and phototransistor.
-Output of the sensor is the reflectivity a surface.
+The sensor consists of an infrared emitter and a phototransistor.
+Output of the sensor is the reflectivity of a surface.

 The reflectivity value can be used to detect and follow lines (e.g. a black line has a different reflectivity then a white background).
 The Line Bricklet can also be used to measure the distance to a surface, since the reflectivity decreases with increased distance.

 Technical Specifications
 ------------------------